 – Kevin Gueco, DRE #01461677

-Welcome to our August newsletter.
-This month, we take a look at the conditions of the U.S. and global economies in relation to the local, state, and national real estate markets.
-In particular, we examine some crucial economic indicators, Real Gross Domestic Product (GDP), and the unemployment rate.
-Although COVID-19 is still surging through California and the country, sellers are returning to the market, bringing some much-needed supply to meet buyer demand.
-As we make our way through the summer months, we continue to provide you with the most up-to-date market information so that you feel supported and informed in your buying and selling decisions.
+Welcome to our newsletter.
+This month, we take a look at the ways in which current U.S. economic conditions are affecting local, state, and national real estate markets.
+In particular, we examine some crucial economic indicators, such as third-quarter Real Gross Domestic Product (GDP)1 and new housing permits.
+Although California’s COVID-19 cases remain fewer per capita than those of most other states, cases are rising in California, and the United States as a whole is seeing new peaks every day.
+Even amidst this uncertainty, demand for homes has never been higher.
+Mortgage rates continue at all-time lows, and buyers are devoting more of their total spending to housing costs.
+As we make our way through the autumn months, we continue to provide you with the most up-to-date market information so that you feel supported and informed in your buying and selling decisions.

 In this month’s newsletter, we cover the following: